mcmonkeyman/thirty-site-experiment/content/post/time-to-build.md

 - A site to build a pie chart that shows the aggregate facebook relationship status of all your friends

 # Terms:
--   web-artifact - web-sites, web-page or web-app
+-   web-artifact - web-site, web-page or web-app